KalleChen/eslint-config-kalle/README.md

   extends: ['kalle/typescript']
 }
 ```
-3. If you want to formate with `prettier`, you should create a `.prettirerc.js` file.
+3. If you want to format with `prettier`, you should create a `.prettirerc.js` file.
 It should look like this:
 ```
 module.exports = {
   trailingComma: 'es5',